 Analysis of Poem "One Art" by Elizabeth Bishop

-Elizabeth Bishop and One Art
+Elizabeth Bishop And A Summary of One Art

 Elizabeth Bishop's poem One Art is in the form of a villanelle, a traditional, repetitive kind of poem of nineteen lines.
 In it she meditates on the art of losing, building up a small catalogue of losses which includes house keys and a mother's watch, before climaxing in the loss of houses, land and a loved one.